wg-osr/walkerga.github.io/pages/fantasylandgenerator.md

     'wants to experience one last thing through possession', 'longs to be acknowledged and forgiven by its old lover', 'seeks to ruin the person who ruined them',
   ];
+   gen_data['dhaotwants'] = [
+    'longs to return to a loved one',
+    'failed to deliver an important message',
+    'could not finish its pilgrimage',
+    'failed to return a stolen archeological relic', 'was not able to reach the sea',
+    'misses its trusty mount',
+  ];
 // - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
     </script>